Winner of the Media Ecology Association's Mary Shelley Award for Outstanding Fiction (for story and radio play) 2023

 He looked at the stained analog clock on the wall.
 He had just twelve minutes left to his show.
 Maybe he'd take a walk in the tunnels below Keating Hall.
 That had always cleared his mind when he'd first started walking there, when he was a student here at Fordham University in the 1960s.
 He'd found it cleared his mind now, too, since he'd returned to Fordham and WFUV about two years ago.

 No one knew exactly when or why the tunnels had been built.
 Likely near the end of the 19th century, in one of Fordham's many expansions, so students could go from one building to another without getting frostbitten in winter or drenched in the spring.
 There was a rumor that Edgar Allan Poe had something to do with constructing them, and one of the tunnels went straight to his home up on Kingsbridge Road.
 Not likely, but who knew.
 Poe's cottage on Kingsbridge off the Grand Concourse was definitely real.
 As was, come to think of it, Lennon's great line in "I Am the Walrus" about "kicking Edgar Allan Poe".
+Pete smiled.
+One of his all-time favorite Beatles A-sides, and the geniuses at the BBC banned it because of the nickers line.
+But who would kick Poe?
+Everyone Pete knew loved him and his work.
+Things must have been different over in England back in the 1960s, or at least different in Lennon’s perception.

-On this Tuesday after July 4, the tunnels were danker than usual, but Pete didn't mind.
+On this Tuesday in the Bronx after July 4 in the 1990s, the tunnels were danker than usual, but Pete didn't mind.
 He was kindly disposed to the fungus or lichen or whatever it was on the walls, and the dankness was part of their charm.
 There were all kinds of stories about what existed or what could be done in the tunnels, ranging from ghosts to teleportation portals to Pete's favorite – he'd encountered it in a science fiction story written by a professor in the Communications Department decades ago, even before Pete had been here as a student … yeah, "The Last Train to Margaretville," about how the tunnels actually were conduits to alternate realities.
 Margaretville -- he'd had a delicious dinner there at some academic conference just last year, at the Binnekill, a restaurant on Main Street that sat above a bubbling brook.

 Pete felt vaguely relieved.
 It wasn't just the recollection of the schnitzel.
 The very thought of alternate realities made him feel better.
 Maybe he could get to an alternate reality where he wasn't plagued by this inchoate feeling of dread about John Lennon.